TheSilvered/pg-tools/README.md

 The goal of this package is to be as reliable as possible offering many customization options.

-**Any release before 1.0.0 or of which the firs version number changes can have non backwards compatible changes**
+**Any release before 1.0.0 or of which the first version number changes can have non backwards compatible changes**

 ### Elements